-As you prepare for your little one to arrive, creating a comfortable, adorable and safe living space for baby is at the top of your to-do list.
+As you prepare for your little one to arrive, creating a comfortable, adorable and safe nursery for baby is at the top of your to-do list.
 As you begin to imagine a room for its sweet future occupant, remember to keep yourself in mind.

 Although Colgate Mattress® is America’s Crib Mattress Specialist, we pride ourselves in ensuring that all of your bases are covered – not just when it comes to sleeping!
 Take a look at some of these tips from whattoexpect.com that will assist in not only meeting your baby’s comfort needs, but yours as well.